weijieyong/weijieyong.github.io/_pages/about.md

 Aside from my professional pursuits, I have a plethora of interests and hobbies that keep me grounded and entertained.
 I love to explore new places, document my experiences through photography and videography, and indulge in good food, often trying out new recipes and cuisines.
 In my free time, I enjoy playing the piano as a form of stress relief and have a persistent thirst for knowledge, constantly seeking to expand my skills and understanding through new experiences.

 Overall, I strive to lead a balanced life, merging my passion for engineering and creativity, and continuously seeking new challenges and experiences.
-Through my blog, I hope to share my insights and adventures with you, and hopefully, inspire you to live life to the fullest.
+Through my website, I hope to share my insights and adventures with you, and hopefully, inspire you to live life to the fullest.

+{% include gallery caption="Some of my adventures around Japan" %}

 ## Work Experience
-- **Robotics Engineer + Project Manager** - *2021 ~ 2023*{: .small}
+- **Robotics Engineer + Project Manager** @ [Vstone Co.,Ltd.](https://www.vstone.co.jp/english/index.html) - *2021 ~ 2023*{: .small}
   - Designed and implemented efficient code for motor control, sensors, and communication on [ESP32](https://www.espressif.com/en/products/socs/esp32) (I2C, SPI, UART), achieving 50% latency reduction through onboard processing.
   - Built and maintained modular [ROS](https://www.ros.org/) 1 and ROS 2 packages, boosted developer adoption by 30% with ROS 2 integration, and tackled complex software issues, reducing downtime by 25%.
   - Successfully navigated the challenges of developing and launching 2 robotics projects (humanoid robot, mobile manipulator), encompassing diverse technologies, and consistently exceeding client expectations.